 Schematic design and design development

 The field assessment is next.
-And in this part of medical facility construction, the full design team travels to the site of the construction to obtain an initial project assessment.
-A survey is conducted of existing conditions including topography, site utilities, property lines, easements and more.
+In this phase of medical facility construction, the full design team travels to the site for an initial project assessment.
+ALTA surveys are generated to examine existing conditions including topography, site utilities, property lines, easements and more.
 Additionally, city and/or county zoning and parking ordinances are considered while defining site constraints.

-We recommend a full-team walkthrough of existing buildings and healthcare facilities, identifying a long list of pertinent healthcare planning details, including, but certainly not limited to, ADA compliance, as-built floor plans (red line mark-ups), fire and smoke prep, interior room finishes, existing structure systems and location, and mechanical and electrical systems.
+We also recommend a full-team walkthrough of existing buildings.
+These walkthroughs are meant to identify a long list of pertinent healthcare planning details, such as ADA compliance, as-built floor plans (red line mark-ups), interior room finishes and existing utility, security and fire protection systems.

 Staff interviews critical in determining GMP